Medically reviewed by Drugs.com. Last updated on Dec 3, 2020.

 Pharmacologic Class: Monoamine Oxidase Inhibitor, Type B

-Selegiline skin patch is used to treat mental depression.
+Selegiline skin patch is used to treat mental depression in adults.
 This medicine is a monoamine oxidase inhibitor (MAOI).

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated any benefit to using selegiline skin patch in children with depression.
 Studies have shown that some children, teenagers, and young adults think about suicide or attempt suicide when taking this medicine.
 Because of this toxicity, use in children is not recommended.